 Many people fear that added fiber in the diet will make them take up permanent residence in the washroom.
 If you’re used to a diet with very low fiber content, you might want to build up slowly so as not to shock the system.
 But, fiber in the diet shouldn’t cause problems.

 If you do experience short-term discomfort, you might want to add a good-quality probiotic to your daily regimen.
-In fact, the true culprit in your discomfort might actually be a deficit of beneficial bacteria in your digestive system.
+In

 If you experience any new long-term digestive discomfort, always seek the opinion of a physician.

 Did you know that there are two distinctive types of fiber and you need both of them in your diet?
 It’s true!

 Soluble fiber helps with the absorption of water, which aids digestion, while insoluble fiber helps your digestive system move more quickly and effectively.
 Examples of good sources of soluble fiber are lentils, beans, oats, oranges, grapefruit, and mangoes.